 4. Programming languages for Cybersecurity - this unit covers web technologies and basic HTML development.
-In addition, students will learn Python code development and basic programming with python.
+In addition, you will learn Python code development and basic programming with python.

 5. Concepts and Practical Implication of Encryption - this module will focus on the technology of cryptography and the techniques, limitations and problems commonly encountered.
 It covers the theory and application of methods available to secure information, computers and networks, as well as legal issues to do with cryptography.

-6. Information Security in the Cyber World - on this module, students will learn several topics.
-First, they will become familiar with various types of scans such as networks, sites, computers and vulnerabilities for attacks.
+6. Information Security in the Cyber World - on this module, you will learn several topics.
+First, you will become familiar with various types of scans such as networks, sites, computers and vulnerabilities for attacks.
 The second part of this module will cover weaknesses in information security (hardware, software, and infrastructure) and data and cyber protection technologies, tools and leading companies.